Split + Heap

 Prerequisites

-To connect Heap to Split, you will need,
+To connect Heap to Split, you need,

 - Heap’s Web Javascript snippet